usdot-jpo-ode/jpo-cvmanager/services/intersection-api/README.md

 The cvmanager intersection-api is built off of the conflictvisualizer api.
 This directory contains that customized api.

 This application is fully dockerized, build to run alongside an instance of the [jpo-ode](https://github.com/usdot-jpo-ode/jpo-ode), [jpo-geojsonconverter](https://github.com/usdot-jpo-ode/jpo-geojsonconverter), [jpo-conflictmonitor](https://github.com/usdot-jpo-ode/jpo-conflictmonitor).
-Information on how to build and run those projects is available in their repositories.
+This project imports pre-built images for these services.
+If you would like to build them locally, information is available in their respective repositories.

-The docker-compose available in this repository will build the conflictvisualizer-api along with Kafka, and possibly

-This application is a part of the [JPO Connected Vehicle Portal](https://github.com/usdot-jpo-ode/jpo-cvportal), which is made up of this repository and others, to provide a single application with access to other connected intersection tools.

-To provide feedback, we recommend that you create an "issue" in this repository (<https://github.com/usdot-jpo-ode/jpo-conflictvisualizer/issues>).
-You will need a GitHub account to create an issue.
-If you don’t have an account, a dialog will be presented to you to create one at no cost.

 ## Contents